Skip to main content

 Secondhand smoke is known to cause cancer.
 It has more than 7,000 chemicals, including about 70 that can cause cancer.

-SHS causes lung cancer, even in people who have never smoked.
-There’s also some evidence suggesting it might be linked in adults to cancers of the:
+Secondhand smoke causes lung cancer, even in people who have never smoked.
+There’s also evidence suggesting secondhand smoke might increase the risk of other cancers in adults:

 Secondhand smoke causes other diseases and death

-Young children are most affected by SHS and least able to avoid it.
-Most of their exposure to SHS comes from adults (parents or others) smoking at home.
-Studies show that children whose parents smoke:
+Young children are most affected by secondhand smoke and least able to avoid it.
+Most of their exposure to secondhand smoke comes from adults smoking at home.
+Studies show that children who are exposed to secondhand smoke:

 • Get sick more often